dan2-ux/song_blinking/README.md

 | **FastLED**             | Controls WS2812B (NeoPixel-style) addressable LEDs                   |
 | **SoftwareSerial**      | Allows serial communication on digital pins (used for DFPlayer Mini) |
 | **DFRobotDFPlayerMini** | Communicates with the DFPlayer Mini MP3 module                       |

+## Guidance
+The most complete hardware set up in this project is the DFPlayer Mini as other hardware is good to run without any changes.
+You should purchase a sd card and sd card reader, those will be used to download you own prefer song (as in this project the selected song was **Tết Đong Đầy by KHOA x Kay Tran x Duck V**.

+Connect the sd card reader into your own computer, then download and store your prefer song within the sd card.
+Then enter sd card in DFPlayer Mini.

+If you prefer to alter this project to make your own rgb led movement based on the song beat, then I suggect you to download free to access software which can differentiate beats in a song.
+Then change the code accordingly.